-One of the most famous beaches in Diu is the Nagoa beach.
-The water-based adventure activities including parasailing, jetskiing, boating or even scuba diving make Nagoa beach one of the must-see places to visit in Diu.
+One of the most famous beaches in Diu is Nagoa Beach.
+The water-based adventure activities including parasailing, jet skiing, boating and even scuba diving make Nagoa Beach one of the must-see places to visit in Diu.

-Those not interested in adventure activities can enjoy the beach that is comparatively quiet even in the peak season.
+Those not interested in adventure activities can enjoy the beach which is comparatively quiet even in the peak season.
 Just sit back on the clean beach and enjoy the calm sea.

 The best part of the fort is free entry!
 The gigantic walls of the Diu Fort offer breathtaking views of the sea & the city as well.
 The lighthouse at one end of the Fort makes up for a picturesque view.